matthewdowney/trade-repl/resources/readme.md

 That's fun!
 Obviously had we shorted on another spot exchange, we'd just have a flat line at 0 (or whatever the difference in price between our short and long was).
-By tabbing to the "Breakdown", we can see that there is a slight convexity to the XBTUSD short that sums with the linear spot position to create the element of positive optionality that we see in the "Total PNL" tab.
+By tabbing to the "Breakdown", we can see that there is a slight convexity to the XBTUSD short that sums with the linear spot position to create the element of **positive optionality** that we see in the "Total PNL" tab.

 > I wrote out the calculations for the exposure & PNL to demonstrate modeling positions that require arbitrary logic, but for this specific case **the DSL includes an `inverse` expression**.

-### V. Plotting Options
+## Plotting Options Payoff

 Let's model a **call overwrite** trade — here we can see that the call option premium increases the profitability of the long position until the option's strike price, at